MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/curves/curvesexample1.md

 ![Multiple tables as input](/images/tutorials/dataobjects/curves/Multiple_tables.png "Multiple tables as input")

 {{<alert class="info" caption="Additional Information">}}
-For more complex visualizations, you can also use Matplotlib.
+For more complex visualizations, you can also use *Matplotlib*.
 See examples at [Thirdparty - Matplotlib](/tutorials/thirdparty/matplotlib "Thirdparty - Matplotlib").
 {{</alert>}}

 ## Summary
 * Curves can be created to draw two-dimensional diagrams.
-* The `StylePalette` allows you to define the appearance of a curve.
+* The `StylePalette` module allows you to define the appearance of a curve.
 * Details of the different curves can be visualized by using the `SoDiagram2D` module.

 {{<alert class="info" caption="Additional Information">}}